Learn how freelancing in Estonia works in 2026: FIE setup, taxes, VAT, social tax, invoices, payments, visas, and Flexhire.

 Some activities are regulated.
 Financial services, crypto-asset services, insurance, payment services, legal services, audit, healthcare, education, transport, construction, telecoms, data-sensitive services, and other licensed activities may require regulator approval, professional qualifications, or sector-specific rules.
 Do not assume a freelancer marketplace profile is enough for regulated work.

 FIE self-employed person.
 This is the classic individual freelancer route.
 You register in the e-Business Register, run the business in your own name, keep accounts, declare business income on form E, and pay income tax and social tax.
-It is straightforward for solo consulting, design, development, writing, marketing, operations, and other professional services, but you remain personally responsible for business obligations.
+It is straightforward for many solo professional services, but you remain personally responsible for business obligations.

 Entrepreneur account.
 This can work for simple solo income where the account route fits the activity and client type.
 EMTA describes the business income tax as 20% of income received, split into income tax and social tax components, with higher rates if the person has selected higher funded-pension contributions.
 It is simple, but not always appropriate for B2B contracting, expense-heavy work, VAT-liable activity, or serious international freelancing.

-Private limited company (OU).
-An OU can make sense if you want limited liability, business partners, a cleaner company identity, hiring, enterprise procurement, equity, retained profits, or a structure that fits e-Residency.
+Private limited company (OÜ).
+An OÜ is Estonia's common private limited company.
+It can make sense if you want limited liability, business partners, a cleaner company identity, hiring, enterprise procurement, equity, retained profits, or a structure that fits e-Residency.
 The e-Business Register and e-Residency program make company administration relatively digital, but a company still brings accounting, annual-reporting, corporate tax, payroll, VAT, banking, and beneficial-owner obligations.

 Employment or compliant staffing.
 If the client wants employee-style control, fixed hours, internal management, exclusivity, client equipment, and ongoing integration into its team, an employment or compliant workforce route may be safer than a freelance contract.